Kitayama Rail Pages

 name is shown as a section header, like "JR Hokkaidō" in the example.

 - Name: Every railway in Japan has a name.
-You will find in timetables, on
+You will find it in timetables, on maps etc.

-- Length: If a line passes the prefecture border, I have just splited the
+- Length: If a line passes the prefecture border, the split has been estimated.

 distance.